FairwindsOps/charts/stable/vpa/README.md

 * `crds-available` - Checks for both the _verticalpodautoscalers_ and _verticalpodautoscalercheckpoints_ CRDs
 * `metrics-api-available` - Checks to make sure that the metrics API endpoint is available.
 If it's not, install [metrics-server](https://github.com/kubernetes-sigs/metrics-server) in your cluster.
 * `create-vpa` - A simple check to make sure that VPA objects can be created in your cluster.
 Does not check for functionality of that VPA.
-+ `webhook-configuration` - Checks, that both the service and the CA bundle in the MutatingWebhookconfiguration are configured correctly.
++ `webhook-configuration` - Checks that both the service and the CA bundle in the MutatingWebhookconfiguration are configured correctly.

 ## Components